16 Unforgettable Facts About Dumbo

 9. Dumbo II almost happened.

-Dumbo also happens to be John Lasseter’s favorite movie of all time, which very well may be why he quashed its proposed sequel when he was named Chief Creative Officer of Walt Disney and Pixar Animation Studios in 2006.
+After being named chief creative officer of Walt Disney and Pixar Animation Studios in 2006, one of John Lasseter’s first acts was to quash a proposed sequel that was in the works.
 The premise: Dumbo and his circus buddies have to figure their way out of the big city after the circus train accidentally leaves them there.

 10. A live-action remake is in the works.